- Become a DogFriendly Member & receive:

 Upstairs the bedrooms are big and bright.
 One has a super king, the other a king and a single next to it.
 Downstairs, there is a double bed with access on one side only, and next door, a twin or super king if they are made up together.

-The bathrooms aren't the newest but they are functional, clean and sparkle.
+The downstairs bathroom has been fully renovated during lock-down and has been done well.
+The upstairs bathroom is dated but is fully functional, clean and sparkles.
 The water pressure is good for showers.
 Towels are fresh and fluffy and no shortcuts are taken for your comfort.

 Outside the large gardens are mainly lawned, ideal for family games.
 They are also so well-enclosed they should contain all but the most determinedly adventurous dogs.
 There’s a good barbecue and picnic table for eating al fresco - a great way to enjoy long summer evenings and spectacular sunsets.
 If you don’t fancy cooking, we’ve tons of suggestions for tasty places to eat out.
 Or we can help you find a caterer; just ask.